 - Death toll of Indians in Mecca Haj stampede rises to 74

-- Haj stampede: 63 Indians still missing
+- Haj stampede: Death toll of Indians rises to 58, over 70 still missing

 - Haj stampede: Death toll of Indians killed rises to 22

 - 14 Indians killed in tragic Hajj stampede in Saudi Arabia

 “The minister sought the intervention of the Saudi Health Minister to find the identities of all the Indian pilgrims.
 He also conveyed that several missing cases were still pending with the Indian mission and it can only be resolved after the identification process is complete.
 Singh has been assured of all support and assistance by the Saudi minister,” he had said.

 The Haj stampede on September 24 broke out after two massive lines of pilgrims converged on each other from different directions at an intersection close to the five- storey Jamarat Bridge in Mina for symbolic stoning of the devil.

 It was the second major accident this year for Haj pilgrims after a construction crane collapsed on September 11 at Mecca’s Grand Mosque, killing over 100 people, including 11 Indians.